Thai National Parks

 In Thai: เม่นใหญ่แผงคอยาว

 The Malayan porcupine or Himalayan porcupine (Hystrix brachyura) is a species of rodent in the family Hystricidae.
-Three subspecies are extant in South and South-east Asia.
+Three subspecies are extant in South and Southeast Asia.

 Characteristics

-It is a large and stout bodied rodent covered with quills which are sharp, rigid structures.
-The quills/spines are modified hair.
-The quills or spines on their upper body parts are rough with black and white or yellowed stripe in color.
-The young’s soft quills become hard as they enter adulthood.
-It has short stocky legs covered in brown hairs which have four claws on the front and five on the hind legs.
-Both front and hind legs have smooth soles.The head and body measurement are around 63-72.5 cm and their tail is about 6–11 cm.
-Their weight is around 0.7 kg-2.4 kg
+It is a large and stout-bodied rodent covered with quills which are sharp, rigid structures.
+The quills are modified hair.
+Those on their upper body parts are rough with black with white or yellow stripes.
+The young's soft quills become hard as they enter adulthood.
+They have short, stocky legs covered in brown hairs which have four claws on the front and five on the hind legs.
+Both front and hind legs have smooth soles.
+The head and body measurement are around 56-74 cm and the tail is about 6–11 cm.
+They weigh around 10 kg-18 kg.

 Diet